cryptocrowd-city/xcrc-core-wallet/doc/xaya/addressrestrictions.md

 transactions in the blockchain and open up a venue for potential abuse and DoS attacks on a game's market place.
 Thus, we propose an alternative solution:

-**The consensus rules of the Xaya network should allow sellers of items to specify that they want to receive only a single CHI transaction at their payment address.
+**The consensus rules of the CRyptoCrowd network should allow sellers of items to specify that they want to receive only a single CHI transaction at their payment address.
 All further payments will be invalid transactions.
 This will allow games to implement simple market places without having to rely on reservations (or refunds).**

-Such optional *address restrictions* can be imposed with a soft fork of the Xaya network.
+Such optional *address restrictions* can be imposed with a soft fork of the CRyptoCrowd network.
 Before going into the detailed specification below, here is a brief overview of how those restrictions will work:

-* The chain state of Xaya Core will keep track of active restrictions.
+* The chain state of CRyptoCrowd Core will keep track of active restrictions.
 * Each restriction consists of a script (address) on which it is placed, an expiration block height and the actual restriction data (e.g. how many transactions are allowed or how much CHI can be sent in total).